grafana/metrictank/docs/tools.md

-  feed             Publishes a realtime feed of data help             Help about any command resolutionchange Sends out metric with changing intervals, time range 24hours storageconf      Sends out one or more set of 10 metrics which you can test aggregation and retention rules on version          Print the version number
+  feed             Publishes a realtime feed of data help             Help about any command resolutionchange Sends out metric with changing intervals, time range 24hours schemasbackfill  backfills a sends a set of metrics for each encountered storage-schemas.conf rule.
+Note: patterns must be a static string + wildcard at the end (e.g. foo.bar.*)! storageconf      Sends out one or more set of 10 metrics which you can test aggregation and retention rules on version          Print the version number